mkellsy/mkellsy.github.io/encompass/flexbox.md

 6. Set the auto fill row height setting to **Yes**.

 ## Save
 Save the dashboard as released.
 This ensures the code gets committed.
-Remember the dashboard is not published yet.
+Remember the dashboard is not published.

 Then go to the [Training Dashboards](https://support.encompass8.com/Home?DashboardID=100100&TableName=ZZ_TrainingDashboards) table and add your bashboard to the list.